saravana130/mapol/readme.md

 #install package
  by pip install -r requirements.txt

-then place a json file inside mapolgroup_task directory and run main.py project
+then place a json file inside directory and run main.py project

-now check in mapolgroup_task directory csv files are created
+now check in directory csv files will be are created